Legally reviewed by:

 Regulatory Developments

 California and federal regulations governing autonomous vehicles continue to evolve, potentially clarifying liability questions.
-For example, California requires manufacturers to maintain specific insurance coverage for autonomous testing and has implemented reporting requirements for autonomous vehicle accidents.
-These regulations may eventually establish clearer liability frameworks.
+California requires manufacturers to maintain specific insurance coverage for autonomous testing and has implemented reporting requirements for autonomous vehicle accidents.
+These regulations may eventually establish clearer liability frameworks for victims pursuing compensation.

 How Setareh Law Can Help After an Autonomous Vehicle Accident